gavrilaf/Seagull/README.md

 Swift web framework based on the swift-nio.

-Vapor, Perfect, Kitura are the well-known and good designed Swift web frameworks.
-Good designed with a lot of different features, but they are quite big )

 The Seagull main idea is creating minimum web framework.
 Routing and some data processing helpers - nothing else.
 Seagull was inspired by gin-gonic, the my favourite web framework for Golang.
 Lightweight, easy to use, minimum featutures set but really fast.

 ## Getting Started